Constitution of Laos: Overview of the 1991 constitution

-The first words of the Preamble refer to the "multi-ethnic Lao people," and frequent use of this term is made throughout the text, a clear rhetorical attempt to promote unity within an ethnically diverse society.
+The first words of the Preamble refer to the "multi-ethnic Lao people," and use of this term is made throughout the text.
 The "key components" of the people are specified as workers, farmers, and intellectuals.
 The Preamble celebrates a revolution carried out "for more than 60 years" under the "correct leadership" of the ICP.

-The dominant role played by the LPRP, is scarcely mentioned, and the constitution is almost silent about the party's functions and powers.
-One brief reference to the ruling party is made in Article 3, which states that the "rights of the multiethnic people to be the masters of the country are exercised and ensured through the functioning of the political system with the Lao People's Revolutionary Party as its leading nucleus."
+1 reference to the ruling party is made in Article 3, which states that the "rights of the multiethnic people to be the masters of the country are exercised and ensured through the functioning of the political system with the Lao People's Revolutionary Party as its leading nucleus."

 Article 5 notes that the National Assembly and all other state organizations "function in accordance with the principle of democratic centralism."
-This stricture is a reference to the Marxist–Leninist principle, which calls for open discussion within a unit but prescribes that the minority must accede to the will of the majority, and lower echelons must obey the decisions of higher ones.
+This stricture calls for open discussion within a unit and prescribes that the minority must accede to the will of the majority, and lower echelons must obey the decisions of higher ones.

 Article 7 calls upon mass organizations, such as the Lao Front for National Construction, the Federation of Trade Unions, the People's Revolutionary Youth Union, and the Federation of Women's Unions, to "unite and mobilize the people."
 The Lao Front for National Construction, the successor to the LPF, served as the political front for the party during the revolutionary struggle.
-As of mid-1994, its mandate is to mobilize political support and raise political consciousness for the party's goals among various organizations, ethnic groups, and social classes within society.
+As of 1994, its mandate is to mobilize political support and raise political consciousness for the party's goals among organizations, ethnic groups, and social classes within society.
 Other mass organizations are assigned to pursue these goals among their target populations of workers, youths, and women.

 The constitution proclaims that the state will respect the "principle of equality among ethnic tribes," which have the right to promote "their fine customs and culture."
-Further, the state is committed to upgrading the "socio-economy of all ethnic groups."
+The state is committed to upgrading the "socio-economy of all ethnic groups."